-Once you’ve chosen your flight itinerary you’ll find that the first step that comes after that is seat selection.
-This process works the same as with Swoop airlines, meaning that you have to pay for the privilege of choosing which seat you want at the moment of booking.
+Once you’ve chosen your flight itinerary, you’ll find that the first step that comes after that is seat selection.
+This process works the same as with Swoop Airlines, meaning that you have to pay for the privilege of choosing which seat you want at the moment of booking.
 On the other hand, you could opt out of choosing any seat and saving that money, but then you’ll get a randomly assigned seat at the moment of boarding the plane.
-We would only recommend doing this for short flights since, if you end up in a terrible seat, you won’t have to endure it for too long.
+We would only recommend doing this for short flights since you won’t have to endure it for too long if you end up in a terrible seat.

 Seats can go for as little as $12 – $13 or as much as $45 – $49 for the most comfortable spots in the aircraft, so it’s up to you if you want to secure a comfortable trip.

 At the moment of booking, you will also find some “Baggage Bundles”.
-These work as an easy-to-play baggage fare for all the bags you’re gonna be bringing into the plane, and they’re quite a good deal.
+These work as an easy-to-play baggage fare for all the bags you’ll bring into the plane, and they’re quite a good deal.